 There are several different routes to obtaining citizenship, however the normal route is through residence in the UK.
 In most cases, applicants should already have obtained UK permanent residence or indefinite leave to remain (ILR).
 The normal qualifying period to obtain ILR is 5 years.
-However if one is married to a UK citizen, then the qualifying period is 2 years.

 For those who have obtained ILR through 5 years residence, they are then required to live in the UK for a further 1 year before being eligible to apply for UK citizenship.

 But if you are married to or in a civil partnership with a UK citizen then you can apply for citizenship straightaway after securing ILR, without waiting for a further 1 year.
 It doesn’t matter if the UK citizen has only recently become a UK citizen.

 EEA applicants for UK citizenship

 Citizens of EEA Member States and their family members follow a different path to UK citizenship.
 Such applicants do not usually apply for ILR in the UK.